kevinxin90/smartapi2trapi/README.md

 ## Description

-This project aims to allow user to set up a Translator Reasoner API (TRAPI) server based on SmartAPI specification.
+This project aims to help user set up a Translator Reasoner API (TRAPI) server based on SmartAPI specification.

 ## How to use